embeddedTS/buildroot-ts/README.md

 This is not an issue for the most common use-case of writing custom images to devices.
 For example, a TS-7670 ordered from us will have eMMC pre-programmed with our stock image.
 It would be possible with the Image Replicator USB drive inserted, for the unit to boot, install a U-Boot bootloader to the eMMC flash, reboot itself, and start the Image Replicator process to write out full custom images to eMMC or to attached microSD cards.
 Image Capture of a stock image with this tool is difficult due to the process required to boot the Image Replicator.
 Please contact our [support team](https://support.embeddedts.com/support/home) for assistance if you need to run this process.

-### tsimx6ul_usbprod_defconfig
+### tsimx6_defconfig
-* Image Replication tool for TS-4100 and TS-7553-V2 devices
+* Supports TS-4900, TS-7970, and TS-TPC-7990 devices
-* Able to capture disk images and/or write out disk images to all supported media on devices
+* Generates a minimal Linux with hardware support (based on 5.10 kernel)
-* Outputs `tsimx6ul-usb-image-replicator-rootfs.tar.xz` and `tsimx6ul-usb-image-replicator.dd.xz` that can be written to a USB drive and booted on supported devices
+* Outputs `rootfs.tar.xz` which can be written to any boot device for the platform: USB, eMMC, SATA, NFS, etc.
-* The `tsimx6ul-usb-image-replicator.dd.xz` file is self expanding after first boot.
-It is intended to make the image capture process easier
-* See the respective product manual for more information on the Image Replicator tool

 Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

-	make tsimx6ul_usbprod_defconfig all
+	make tsimx6_defconfig all

 ### tsimx6_usbprod_defconfig
 * Image Replication tool for TS-4900, TS-7970, and TS-TPC-7990 devices